DjangoForAll/Django-Course/Level_1/6_introduction_to_github/Content/Readme.md

 Forking is usually used to propose changes to the original repository and then merge those changes into the original repository.

-In Github, with every repo you have the option to fork it from the UI.
+In Github, with every repo, you have the option to fork it from the UI.
 Once the fork is created you can make changes to it.

 ### Pull Requests